-Today, she is back at Walters People, in the role of Managing Consultant.
+Today, she is back at Walters People, in the role of Manager.
 From her story we learn that the grass isn’t always greener on the other side, and that it is important to stay on good terms with your former employer.
 After all, you never know what the future holds.

 What made you decide to start a career in recruitment?

 Clarissa: “During my Master’s in Psychology of Business, I learned that happiness at work plays a significant role in one’s life.
 Feeling happy at work also means being in the right job, and recruitment plays a crucial role in that.
 Once graduated, I knew I had to look for a job in recruitment to help people find a fulfilling job.”